-- Adjusted EBITDA is defined in note 4 Segment information.
+- · Adjusted net debt is defined as total loans and borrowings including lease liabilities less cash and cash equivalents. - Adjusted EBITDA is defined in note 4 Segment information.

 The Board monitors these ratios without considering the impact of leases and concession liabilities which require further adjustments to adjusted EBITDA and equity.
 These modified ratios are also provided as an additional information.